haltu/muuri/README.md

 Muuri's default "First Fit" bin packing layout algorithm generates layouts similar to [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
 The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf).
 If that's not your cup of tea you can always provide your own layout algorithm to position the items as you wish.

-Muuri uses [Web Animations](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to power it's internal animation engine and [Hammer.js](http://hammerjs.github.io/) to handle dragging.
+Muuri uses [Web Animations](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) for animations and [Hammer.js](http://hammerjs.github.io/) to handle dragging.
 And if you're wondering about the name of the library "muuri" is Finnish meaning a wall.

 **Features**